 The Foundation serves senior federal government and corporate executives for one-day and two-day examinations of the leadership example and genius of George C. Marshall.

 Marshall’s greatness was defined by his strong character, his reputation for honesty and candor, his commitment to solving tough problems, his capacity for hard work, his eye for detail, his optimism and his selfless service.
 There is something in his story that anyone can apply to his or her life.

 Marshall’s exemplary courage to take charge, take action, take risks, resist bad ideas, encourage challenges from subordinates, confront authority, and propose bold thinking and action resulted in a leader of extraordinary accomplishment.
 Marshall had the courage to lead.
 He had that remarkable ability to see solutions others had not seen, to propose bold strategies and the integrity to remain true to his vision.

-As the executives move through the presentations, they hear about strategic leadership principles, co-leadership, and leading change, and developing vision and strategy, among other topics.
+As executives move through the presentations, they will learn about strategic leadership, co-leadership and power partnership, and leading change and transformational leadership, and developing vision and strategy, among other topics.

 Past and Ongoing Leadership Programs for…

 - U.S. Air Force Holm Center for Officer Accessions

 - Roanoke Valley Community Executives